Need to talk? Call 1800 882 436.

 How can I help my baby develop?

-Playing with a 7-month-old is fun!
+Playing with a 7-month-old is fun.
 Spend plenty of time reading together and talking about the pictures to help develop their imagination.
-Talk to them constantly, describing the world around them and telling them what you are doing around the house.
-Your baby will love spending time outdoors – but remember to keep them safe in the sun.
+Talk to them whenever you are together, describing the world around them and telling them what you are doing around the house.
+Your baby will love spending time outdoors — but remember to keep them safe in the sun.

-Babies at this age like things that are predictable, so they will love repetitive games like peek-a-boo, round and round the garden and pat-a-cake, pat-a-cake.
-They may also have a favourite soft toy by now, which you’ll need to take everywhere — just make sure you don't lose it!
+Babies at this age like things that are predictable, so they will love repetitive games like ‘peek-a-boo’, ‘round and round the garden’ and ‘pat-a-cake, pat-a-cake’.
+They may also have a favourite soft toy by now, and they may want to take it wherever they go.
+Decide if you want this to be a toy that goes with them when they go to childcare or to friends and family, or if you prefer to keep this as a special stay-at-home toy.

 Development problem signs